 Title on the subject of variable stars

-Variable stars are stars that vary in brightness for an assortment of reasons.
-Unlike our Sun, which remains fairly stable, the output of light from these varies.
-They include stars that are shifting from one stage of their evolution to another, some are in the process of dying.
+Unlike our Sun, which remains fairly stable, these vary their light output.
+Some are stars transiting from one stage of their evolution to another.
+Some are in the process of dying.

-Understanding all the different variable stars helps astronomy in that it can reveal processes in the evolution of stars and the death of a star.
+Understanding all the different variable stars helps astronomy in that it can reveal information on the evolution and death of stars.

 Types of variable stars